Typhoon Maysak (Julian) 2020

-Satellite images and tracking maps of Violent Typhoon Maysak 2020, August 28 - September 3.
-Max wind speed 230km/h.
+Satellite images, weather maps and tracks of Violent Typhoon Maysak 2020, August 26 - September 3.
+Max wind speed 220km/h.

-Typhoon (TY) Maysak, located approximately 24 nautical miles north-northwest of Busan, South Korea, has tracked north-northeastward at 26 knots over the past six hours.
+Typhoon (TY) Maysak (Philippine name Julian), located approximately 24 nautical miles north-northwest of Busan, South Korea, has tracked north-northeastward at 26 knots over the past six hours.

 Animated enhanced infrared satellite imagery and radar imagery indicate tightly-curved banding wrapping into a defined low-level circulation center, which supports the initial position with good confidence.